T-Ingram/reading-notes/README.md

-# Welcome to My Reading Notes
+# Reading Notes

-This is an introduction to my website.
-Here you'll find my reading notes for Code 102 and Code 201, along with other content.

-## About This Website

 This website is a collection of my reading notes for Code 102 and Code 201.
 It's a way for me to document my learning journey and share my insights with others.
+Here you'll find my reading notes for Code 102 and Code 201, along with other content.

 ## Table of Contents

-### Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 - [Lab Module 1](102/topic1.md)
 - [Lab Module 2](102/topic2.md)